 “I thought college was doable if I worked part time and during summer breaks, but this isn’t ideal when you want to focus on your studies.
 When I received my Amazon scholarship, I was so excited.
 It’s helped me so much.
 I can worry a little less about finances and concentrate more on my studies and enjoying my college experience.”

 Although she has moved to the other side of Oregon for college, Pacheco remains focused on her local community.
 “The population of Boardman is about 5,000,” she said.
 “Amazon and AWS have played a big part in its growth since building a data center here, in addition to many other data centers across Oregon.
 That growth is something I always wanted to be part of.
 Although I’m in a completely different part of Oregon right now, I want to return home and give back to my town in some way in the future.”

 Growing up in Manassas, Virginia, Allie Huszcza had an interest in engineering and science from an early age.

 “I just love science,” said Huszcza.
 “It was always my favorite subject in school.
 My parents would buy me science kits and books when I was younger, which also helped to nurture my interest.”

-Huszcza was encouraged by teachers to join the robotics club at her middle school, which ultimately led her to winning first place in the Virginia state round of the global VEX robotics championship and then participating in the world championship, at the age of 13.
-She credits this as being a pivotal moment in her academic career, one that inspired her to consider studying science in the longer term.
+Huszcza was encouraged by teachers to join the robotics club at her middle school, which ultimately led her to winning first place in the Virginia state round of the global VEX robotics championship.
+Then at the age of 13, she participated in the world championship.
+She credits that competition as being a pivotal moment in her academic career, one that inspired her to consider studying science in the longer term.

 “The experience of meeting people from all over the world who were also interested in robotics was eye-opening to me,” she said.
 “I realized how much demand there is for expertise in this area.
 The opportunities seemed to be endless.”